City Railway Colony

-City Railway Colony (سٹی ریلوے کالونی) is a neighbourhood in Saddar Town in Karachi, Pakistan, and is part of the administrative district Karachi South.
+City Railway Colony, also Railway Quarter, (سٹی ریلوے کالونی) is a neighbourhood in Saddar Town in Karachi, Pakistan, and is part of the administrative district Karachi South.

-The colony encompasses the entire area south of Karachi City railway station and I.I.
+The colony encompasses the area south of Karachi City railway station and I.I.
 Chundrigar Road, stretching from Railway Street and the MagnifiScience Centre in the west to the Jinnah Courts and PIDC Bridge in the east.
 The southern boundary is marked by the Karachi Port Trust's container terminal and Moulvi Tamizuddin (M.T.)
 Khan Road.

 Despite its central location near the main business district on I.I.
-Chundrigar Road, the area remains largely neglected.
-Essential services such as electricity, gas, and water are irregular, often sparking social unrest and protests.
-Infrastructure development is minimal at best, with major projects like the renovation of the railway bridge at City Railway Station being rare and sporadic efforts.
+Chundrigar Road, the area has received comparatively little infrastructure investment, and residents report irregular electricity, gas, and water supply.
+During a heatwave in June 2024, a prolonged power outage in Railway Colony and nearby areas led residents to protest near Shaheen Complex.
+Infrastructure projects have been limited and sporadic; the renovation of the railway bridge at City Railway Station is among the few carried out in recent years.

 City Railway Colony, owing to its central location and proximity to the Karachi Port container terminal, hosts several commercial activities, including warehouses.
-At the same time, it is also a hub of creativity and sport, being home to the Commune Artist Colony in Miskeen Gali and the Al Nadi Al Burhani Sports Complex, both of which attract people from across the city.
+It is also home to the Commune Artist Colony in Miskeen Gali and the Al Nadi Al Burhani Sports Complex, both of which draw visitors from across the city.

-Since 2018, Railway colony has been included in the NA-248 constituency of District West.
+Following the 2018 general election, City Railway Colony fell within NA-248 (Karachi West-I).
+Pakistan's National Assembly constituencies were renumbered following the 2023 delimitation, and as of the 2024 general election the area falls within NA-241 (Karachi South-III), whose constituent localities include Saddar.

 There are several ethnic groups including Muhajirs, Sindhis, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras and Ismailis.